redpanda-data/connect/resources/docs/README.md

-It is possible to perform content based multiplexing of messages to specific outputs using [an output broker with the `fan_out` pattern][broker-output] and a [condition processor][condition-processor] on each output, which is a processor that drops messages if the condition does not pass.
-Conditions are content aware logical operators that can be combined using boolean logic.
+It is possible to perform content based multiplexing of messages to specific outputs using [an output broker with the `fan_out` pattern][broker-output] and a [filter processor][filter-processor] on each output, which is a processor that drops messages if the [condition][conditions] does not pass.
+[Conditions][conditions] are content aware logical operators that can be combined using boolean logic.

 For example, say we have an output `foo` that we only want to receive messages that contain the word `foo`, and an output `bar` that we wish to send everything